 Letters and Emails: The board welcomes letters and emails from citizens.
 A letter/email addressed to the Board president should be copied to all members and the Superintendent.

 Telephone Calls: Because members of the Board do not have offices, Board members welcome calls from citizens at their homes.

 Members of the public who attend meetings of the Board of Education should be mindful of the official nature of the proceedings and that the president of the Board of Education is the presiding official.
-Loud outbursts, demonstrations, or other activities determined by the Chairman to be disruptive to the proceedings are prohibitive during meetings.
+Loud outbursts, demonstrations, or other activities determined by the Chairman to be disruptive to the proceedings are prohibited during meetings.
 Members of the public may address the Board when called upon to do so by the Chairman.
 Members of the public are asked to refrain from having conversations in the Board room while a Board of Education meeting is in session.